JustWhit3/JustWhit3.github.io/_research/2-top.md

 ---
-title: "Measurement of differential cross-sections of W bW b production in the dilepton channel in pp collisions at center-of-mass energy of 13 TeV using the ATLAS detector"
+title: "Measurement of differential cross-sections of WbWb production in the dilepton channel in pp collisions at center-of-mass energy of 13 TeV using the ATLAS detector"
 excerpt: "Top-quark physics"
 collection: research
 ---